The Texas

 Okay, now that we know which lane to turn from, we need to know which lanes we can legally turn into.
 In Texas, when turning right, you are required to turn both from the right lane (as discussed above) and into the right lane unless there is an obvious safety reason not to (e.g. you're driving a long vehicle, or there is a pedestrian or debris in the road) or, of course, if there are signs are markings indicating otherwise (such as a double turn lane.)

 When turning left, however, you are permitted to turn into any lane designated for traffic headed in that direction, and it is recommended that you pick the lane that interferes least with other traffic.
-That said, good driving habits dictate that you turn into the lane nearest you so as to be predicable, so, if you're turning left, you should turn into the left lane if possible.
+That said, good driving habits dictate that you turn into the lane nearest you so as to be predicable.
+So, if you're turning left, you should turn into the left lane if possible.
 And, if you're turning left from a one-way street onto another one-way street, you are required to turn into the left lane (i.e. the mirror image of a right turn.)

 Turning from a double turn lane